-- Rolando Benedick: Board Chairman of Manor Sud, Vice-Chairman of the Board of Directors of MCH Group AG and member of the Board of Directors of Galfa Group, Paris, President of the Supervisory Board of the Volunteers Museum Association, Basle, President of the Leopard Club, Locarno, President of the Board of Valora's pension fund and Valora's foundation-sponsored financing fund, both with registered offices in Muttenz, member of the Supervisory Board and the Board Committee of the Chamber of Commerce of Basel-Stadt and Basel-Land - Bernhard Heusler: Chairman of the Foundation for Sick Children in Basle. - Markus Fiechter: member of the Boards of Directors of Minibar AG.
-Member of the Supervisory Board of the Swiss Federal Foundation for the Furtherance of the Swiss Economy through Scientific Research (in German, "Eidgenössische Stiftung zur Förderung schweizerischer Volkswirtschaft durch wissenschaftliche Forschung"), Zurich - Franz Julen: Vice-Chairman of the Supervisory Board of the Union of Groups of Independent Retailers of Europe (UGAL), an international non-profit organisation in Brussels - Cornelia Ritz Bossicard: Member of the Supervisory Board of the Swiss-American Society, Zurich and member of the Board of Directors of Wolseley Finance (Switzerland) AG.
+- Rolando Benedick: Board Chairman of Manor Sud, member of the Board of Directors of Galfa Group, Paris, President of the Supervisory Board of the Volunteers Museum Association, Basle, President of the Leopard Club, Locarno, President of the Board of Valora's pension fund and Valora's foundation-sponsored financing fund, both with registered offices in Muttenz, member of the Supervisory Board and the Board Committee of the Chamber of Commerce of Basel-Stadt and Basel-Land. - Bernhard Heusler: Chairman of the Foundation for Sick Children in Basle. - Markus Fiechter: member of the Boards of Directors of Minibar AG.
+Member of the Supervisory Board of the Swiss Federal Foundation for the Furtherance of the Swiss Economy through Scientific Research (in German, "Eidgenössische Stiftung zur Förderung schweizerischer Volkswirtschaft durch wissenschaftliche Forschung"), Zurich. - Franz Julen: Member of the Advisory Board of the Subgroup Aldi Sud and member of the Board of Directors of Zermatt Bergbahnen AG, Zermatt. - Cornelia Ritz Bossicard: Member of the Supervisory Board of the Swiss-American Society, Zurich, member of the Board of Directors of Wolseley Finance (Switzerland) AG, Zug and member of the Board of Directors of 2bridge AG, Uster.